Believe that a way out of their suffering can exist.

 to attend to their bicycle before checking on their own well being.
 However, it

-is human nature to place a stranger’s immediate physical needs above other considerations.
+is human nature to place somebody’s immediate physical needs above other considerations.

 This is consistent with an evolutionary motivation to keep people in good shape because